nithinsoundar/GradleJWTokens/README.md

 <li>User can signup new account, or login with username & password.
-<li>By User’s role (admin, moderator, user), we authorize the User to access resources
+<li>By User’s role (ADMIN, USER), we authorize the User to access resources